Thinairarts icon (fan-shaped) Go to Main Page

 Medium-resolution haldCLUT

-Image size and resolution are crucial.
-Each pixel in the image translates to a color “dot” in the final print, so for example, if it's intended to make a print 10x10in at 150 px/in (6 px/mm) then the image size has to be 1500x1500 px.
+Image size and resolution are important.
+Each pixel in the image translates to a color “dot” in the final print, so for example, if it's intended to make a print 10x10in at 150 px/in (~6 px/mm) then the image size has to be 1500x1500 px.
 Maybe you'd prefer trying something less demanding, say 4 dots/mm, or even 2 dots/mm.
 Then the image size would be 1000x1000px @100ppi, or 500x500px @50ppi respectively.

 GIMP scale dialog